Where is the Prado Museum & How to Get

 • Line C03 is Madrid’s modern zero-emissions circular route around the city center.
 It’s quiet, smooth, and connects places like Puerta de Toledo and Argüelles with the museum.

+Madrid has embraced sustainability and arriving by bike is a beautiful experience.
+The public electric bike system is called BiciMAD.
 You don’t need an annual subscription anymore.
 You can register as an “occasional user” instantly via the app.
 The bikes are electric, which helps with Madrid’s slight slopes.

 The critical thing is knowing where to return the bike.
 You can’t just leave it anywhere.
 You need to dock it at an official BiciMAD station.
 The most convenient stations are: